 Cauliflower Risotto Ingredients

 - Cauliflower: Rice cauliflower makes up the bulk of this keto-friendly risotto.
-As we’ve discovered, cauliflower rice tastes much better when made fresh at home.
+As we’ve discovered, cauliflower rice tastes much better when made fresh at home (see our Cauliflower Fried Rice Recipe).
 However, if you are short on time, you can go with frozen cauliflower rice.

 - Mushrooms: There are a host of vegetables that can be added to this recipe.
 Mushrooms are our favorites, however, due to their sweet, nutty flavor and nutritional qualities.